Creating and editing Drills

 - At last, you can choose if the user of the Drill get to see introduction screens or not.

 Introduction screens are the screens Drillster shows once to show the user a new item.
 The user can then learn (memorize) the new item.
 Every time a few new items are added with the introduction screen, Drillster will let the user practice these items through answering the questions belonging to the items.

 Introduction screens are relevant for information the user has not seen or learned before.
 This is not always the case.
 When the user is familiar with the information, for example when they have come across it in a course, lesson, book or video, the introduction screens can be disabled.
 Drillster then starts with asking questions.

 It is also possible to let the user choose if they want to use introduction screens or not.
-In that case, the user can enable or disable the introduction screens while practising in “Change settings”.
+In that case, the user can enable or disable the introduction screens while practicing in “Change settings”.

 Drillster will leave the choice to the user (student or employee) by default.
 If you (the editor) would like to change the settings of the introduction screens: